swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 The `(z)` group gets numbered before the named groups get numbered.

-We intend on matching the PCRE behavior where groups are numbered purely based on order.
+We propose matching the PCRE behavior where groups are numbered purely based on order.

 ## Swift canonical syntax